DTU-MLOPS-12/dtu_mlops_project/reports/README.md

 pip install -r deps/requirements_train.txt
 ```

 This will ensures that all packages used in the whole project in their specific versions are installed, hereby replicating the exact environment.
+Note that currently sub-dependencies are not locked in the requirement files.

 ### Question 5